FAQEUCyber Resilience Act

 Citations

-Section 10
+Question 10

-Does module H distinguish between product requirements and vulnerability-handling process requirements?
+Does Module H distinguish between product requirements and vulnerability-handling process requirements?

 Yes.

-Annex VIII Part IV point 3.2 distinguishes between the technical design and development specifications relevant to Part I of Annex I and the procedural specifications relevant to Part II of Annex I. In practice, module H covers both product compliance and the manufacturer's vulnerability-handling processes.
+Annex VIII Part IV point 3.2 distinguishes between the technical design and development specifications relevant to Part I of Annex I and the procedural specifications relevant to Part II of Annex I. In practice, Module H covers both product compliance and the manufacturer's vulnerability-handling processes.

 Citations

-Section 11
+Question 11

-How does the notified body assess a module H quality system?
+How does the notified body assess a Module H quality system?

 The notified body assesses whether the quality system satisfies the CRA requirements in Annex VIII Part IV point 3.2.

 The audit team must include at least one member experienced in the relevant product field and technology, and the audit must include an assessment visit to the manufacturer's premises where such premises exist.
-The auditing team also reviews the submitted technical documentation to verify the manufacturer's ability to identify the applicable CRA requirements and carry out the necessary examinations.
+The audit team also reviews the submitted technical documentation to verify the manufacturer's ability to identify the applicable CRA requirements and carry out the necessary examinations.

 Citations

-Section 12
+Question 12

-Does compliance with a quality-management standard automatically satisfy module H?
+Does compliance with a quality-management standard automatically satisfy Module H?

 No.

 The CRA allows the notified body to presume conformity for elements of the quality system that comply with the corresponding specifications of the national standard implementing the relevant harmonised standard or technical specification.
-But the notified body still has to assess and approve the system under module H.
+But the notified body still has to assess and approve the system under Module H.

-The Commission FAQ also says that accreditation against the ISO 9000 series does not by itself entitle a manufacturer to use module H without CRA notified-body involvement.
+The Commission FAQ also says that accreditation against the ISO 9000 series does not by itself entitle a manufacturer to use Module H without CRA notified-body involvement.

 Citations

-Section 13
+Question 13

-What happens if the CRA module H quality system is approved?
+What happens if the CRA Module H quality system is approved?

 The manufacturer must undertake to fulfil the obligations arising from the approved quality system and maintain it so that it remains adequate and efficient.